mateo8a/Chaotic-Pendulum/README.md

 * Bifurcation diagrams

 A note on the bifurcation diagrams: even though they are arguably the coolest part of the program, generating one of them can take around 10 hours.
 I recommend leaving your computer running overnight if you plan on generating one of them.

+##Files included

+The 'Chaotic Pendulum.nb' file is the Mathematica notebook; this is where the program is.

+The 'Project Poster.pdf' file is the poster that I created as part of a class presentation on this topic.
+It provides a succint explanation of the chaotic pendulum, along with plots to visualize the difference between regular and chaotic motion.

+The '.png' file is an image of the equation that describes the nonlinear damped driven pendulum system.

 ##How to open the Mathematica (.nb) file